limbernie/limbernie.github.io/_posts/2019-08-11-arkham-htb-walkthrough.md

         C$                                                      NO ACCESS
 ```

 Hmm.
-The Bat is sharing something in BatSHare.
+The Bat is sharing something in BatShare.
 Let's mount the share and copy it to my attacking machine for further analysis.

 ```
 # mount -t cifs -o rw,username=guest,uid=0,gid=0 //10.10.10.130/BatShare bs